Sbanks2/SQL_Bike_Share/README.md

         APPROX_QUANTILES(ride_duration_minutes, 2)[OFFSET(1)] AS median
 FROM bike-share-405316.Bike_Share_Capstone.clean_divvy_tripdata_combined_2021
 ```
-This query shows that there is at least one trip that had a negative ride duration.
+This query indicates that there is at least one trip with a negative ride duration.
 It also shows that the maximum ride duration was 55,944 minutes, which is 932.4 hours or 38.85 days.
-Negative ride time should be possible and it was confirmed that the negative ride data was coming from the removal of certain bikes for maintenance, so those rows will be removed from the table.
+Negative ride time should not be possible, and it was confirmed that the negative ride data originated from the removal of specific bikes for maintenance.
+Therefore, those rows will be removed from the table.

 ```
 DELETE FROM bike-share-405316.Bike_Share_Capstone.clean_divvy_tripdata_combined_2021
 WHERE ride_duration_minutes < 0
 ```
-51 rows from the table were removed with the above query.
+Fifty-one rows from the table were removed with the above query.

-#### With the above changes, the average is still around 21 minutes and the median is 12 minutes which indicates the outliers on the maximum range could be affecting the average.
-The following query is checking to see how many rides are over 6 hours long since that seems to be a long time for a bike rental.
-Then compare it against the total number of rides to see what percent of rides are over 6 hours long.
+#### With the above changes, the average is still around 21 minutes, and the median is 12 minutes, which indicates the outliers on the maximum range could be affecting the average.
+The following query checks to see how many rides are over 6 hours long, since that is a long time for a bike rental.
+Then compare it against the total number of rides to determine the percentage of rides that are over 6 hours long.
 ```
 SELECT count(ride_duration_minutes) AS count
 FROM bike-share-405316.Bike_Share_Capstone.clean_divvy_tripdata_combined_2021